m4saka/pi-mcp3208/README.md

 # rpi-mcp3208
-MCP3208 A/D converter imprementation for Raspberry Pi using wiringPi
+MCP3208 A/D converter implementation for Raspberry Pi using wiringPi

 ## Compilation
 ```